kailash-manasarovar/statement/docs/index.md

 It is a special, magical place.

 I always felt Dénia was my safe place.
-I had no idea that I had been targeted by criminals and porn gangs in Dénia since 2006.
-I had no idea of the ugly underbelly of this place, and the culture, and how women and children are particularly unsafe, even at public learning establishments.
+I had no idea that I had been targeted by criminals and porn gangs in Dénia. for decades I had no idea of the ugly underbelly of this place, and the culture, and how women and children are particularly unsafe, even at public learning establishments.

 In fact, I just wanted to play the piano and the standard of music teaching was second-to-none.